mmbman/Katagiri/mindfulness.md

 title: "Mindfulness"
 ---

 In this series of talks, Katagiri Roshi explains *mindfulness* from the viewpoint of Zen Master Dogen.
 The talks discuss the first part of the *Sanjūshichi-bon-bodai-bunpō* (“Thirty-Seven Conditions Contributing to Bodhisattva Practice,” or “The Thirty-seven Factors of Bodhi”) chapter of *Shobogenzo*.
+These talks were given during a five-day *sesshin* in March, 1984.

-This series might be seen as challenging, as it presents an understanding of mindfulness which seems radically different from how mindfulness is often understood in mainstream culture.
-Specifically, some points to consider might be:
+This series might be seen as challenging, as it presents a view of mindfulness which is arguably quite different from how mindfulness is understood in mainstream culture.
+Specifically, some points to consider here might be:

 - Mindfulness is not a set of techniques.
 - Mindfulness is not exclusively focused on the self.
 - Mindfulness is not *narrowly* goal-oriented.

 For what mindfulness *is* according to Dogen, read on...

-These talks were given during a five-day *sesshin* in March, 1984.

 ---